Ford Mustang (first generation): 1969–1970

-Amidst other special editions, the 1969 Mustang E was offered for those desiring high mpg.
+Amidst other special editions, the 1969 Mustang E was offered for those desiring high fuel efficiency.
 The 1969 Limited Edition Mustang E was a rare (about 50 produced) fastback special model designed for economy.
 It came with a six-cylinder engine (250 cuin), a high stall torque converter for the standard automatic transmission, and a low, 2.33:1 rear axle ratio.
 Mustang E lettering on the rear quarters identified the special Mustang E. Air conditioning was not available on the 'E' model.

 The Mustang GT was discontinued in 1969 due to poor sales versus the success of the new Mach 1 with only 5396 GT models sold that year.

 A new 250 cuin Thriftpower I6 engine with 155 hp filled the gap between the existing 200 cuin Thriftpower I6 and the V8 engine line-up.

-Although 1969 continued with many of the same basic V8 engines available on 1968 models, notably a now revised 302 cu in (4.9 L) small block engine with 220 hp, the 390 cu in (6.4 L) FE with 320 hp and the recently launched 428 cu in (7.0 L) Cobra Jet engine (with or without Ram-Air) with an advertised 335 hp, a variety of revised options and changes were introduced to keep the Mustang fresh and competitive including a new performance V8 available in 250 hp or 290 hp tune known as the 351 cu in (5.8 L) Windsor (351W), which was effectively a stretched and revised 302 cuin to achieve the extra stroke.
+Although 1969 continued with many of the same basic V8 engines available on 1968 models, notably a revised 302 cu in (4.9 L) small block engine with 220 hp, the 390 cu in (6.4 L) FE with 320 hp and the recently launched 428 cu in (7.0 L) Cobra Jet engine (with or without Ram-Air) with an advertised 335 hp, a variety of options and changes were introduced to keep the Mustang fresh and competitive including a new performance V8 available in 250 hp or 290 hp tune known as the 351 cu in (5.8 L) Windsor (351W), which was effectively a stretched and revised 302 cuin to achieve the extra stroke.

 The 428 cu in (7.0 L) Cobra Jet engine continued unchanged in the 1969 and 1970 model years and continued to be advertised at 335 hp.
-If an V or W axle was ordered (3.90 or 4.30 locking ratio) on any Cobra Jet Mustang, included were engine improvements to make it more reliable on the strip.
+If a V or W axle was ordered (3.90 or 4.30 locking ratio) on any Cobra Jet Mustang, engine improvements were added to make it more reliable on the strip.
 Included was an engine oil cooler (making AC not available as an option), stronger crankshaft and conrods, improved engine balancing, and was named the 'Super Cobra Jet'.
 These improvements were later referred to as 'Drag Pack'.